alonzi/MTG-Data/How-to-data/scalar-theory.md

 GIH WR contains information about how a card impacts your win rate and our imaginary scalar also contains information about how a card impacts our win rate.
 Some kernel of the information we are after is contained in GIH WR.
 And GIH WR is a knowable value!
 I can look it up.

+### Context 2 revisited
-So let's consider context 2 again.
-We have two cards, Lunarch Veteran and Flip the Switch.
-They have the following GIH WR:
+You are most of the way through a draft, you know you are playing White Blue (aka WU), and are choosing between Lunarch Veteran and Flip the Switch.They have the following GIH WR:
 * Lunarch Veteran - 60.6%
 * Flip the Switch - 60.1%